-The Admissions process for all children with EHCPs is different this year, with more details available from the Surrey admissions website:
+The admissions process for all children with an EHCP has changed over the last couple of years, with more details available from the Surrey admissions website (www.surreycc.gov.uk).

-I wish you every success in finding the right school for your son as he transitions to Secondary School.
+I wish you every success in finding the right school for your son as he transitions to secondary school.